Fig.5: Background

 The album is often noted for its interpretation of Americana.
 "Amazing Grace" is an extremely improvisational take on the Christian hymn of the same name.
 "Go Down, Old Hannah" is based on a traditional prison work song, also notably covered by blues singer Lead Belly.
 The songs "Native Einstein" and "Madame Curie" take their names from famous physicists.
 Founding member of the band Tom Greenwood has mentioned in interviews that the band played together formatively in a rented house on Michigan Ave.

 Reception

 The album has received high critical acclaim.
-Upon its initial release, Brent S Sirota of Pitchfork Media gave the album a 9.2, stating that it "presents a dim and unsettling archaeology of American music" and calling it "the first unapologetically brilliant piece of experimental music I've heard this year."
+Upon its initial release, Brent S Sirota of Pitchfork gave the album a 9.2, stating that it "presents a dim and unsettling archaeology of American music" and calling it "the first unapologetically brilliant piece of experimental music I've heard this year."
 Pitchfork later placed it at number 20 on their "Top 20 albums of 2000 List".
 Charlie Wilmouth of Allmusic gave the album 4 and a half stars and compared it favourably to the works of Captain Beefheart and The Dirty Three.